holdensparacino/Blog/about.md

   <img src="/assets/profile.png" class="split-img">
   </div>

-I am a graduate research student at the University of Vermont, interested in connecting communities to decisions about their water resources.
+I am a graduate research assistant at the University of Vermont, interested in connecting communities to decisions about their water resources.

 I am passonate about community-based research, water quality decision-making, and science communication.
 My [thesis work](/thesis) aims to understand the practices that winter maintenance and snow removal private contractors adopt, the areas serviced and materials and equipment involved, and how snow removal companies learn best management practices.
 Ultimately, a long-term outcome of this work is to form recommendations and resources for private contractors aiming to reduce their environmental impacts on surface waters.